Avian Expert Articles

 Lafeber’s latest Conservation Spotlight takes us to Africa, where conservationists are surveying the population distribution of lovebirds, as well as helping their numbers grow with the help of nest boxes.

-Lafeber’s Global Parrot Conservation Spotlight: Glossy Black Cockatoos of Kangaroo Island
+Lafeber’s Global Parrot Conservation Spotlight: Glossy Black Cockatoos Of Kangaroo Island

 Lafeber’s latest Conservation Spotlight takes us to Australia’s Kangaroo Island, where glossy black cockatoos are still struggling to recover from the devastating 2019-2020 bushfires that raged through their natural habitat.